 Fine Art and Giclee Printing ...

 It can be difficult to source the unique pigments, paper and printer to create a fine art giclee print.
-Fortunately, I have the professional 44" large-format 10-color (plus 2 black inks) pigment inkjet printer from Epson, the SureColor P9000, training, fine art printing papers and equipment to make sure every final detail in my giclee (pigment ink jet) prints have been thoughtfully considered to create archival museum quality prints.
+Fortunately, I have the professional 44" large-format 10-color pigment inkjet printer from Epson, the SureColor P9000, training, Hahnemule Fine Art Papers and equipment to make sure every final detail in my giclee prints has been thoughtfully considered to create archival museum quality prints.